jhui/jhui.github.io/_posts/2017-03-01-Attention-and-memory-network.markdown

 ### Attention

-The key difference between a LSTM model and the one with attention is that "attention" pays attention to particular areas or objects.
+The key difference between a LSTM model and the one with attention is that "attention" pays attention to particular areas or objects rather than treating the whole image equally.
 For example, at the beginning of the caption creation, we start with an empty context.
 Our first attention area starts with the man who walks towards us.
 We predict the first word "A", and update the context to "A" with a continous focus on the man.
 We make a second prediction "man" based on the context "A" and the attention area.
-To make the next prediction, our attention shifts to what he is holding in his hand area.
-By continue exploring the attention area and updating the context, we generate an image caption like " A man holding a couple plastic containers is walking down an intersection towards me."
+For the next prediction, our attention shifts to what he is holding in his hand area.
+By continue exploring or shifting the attention area and updating the context, we generate an caption like " A man holding a couple plastic containers is walking down an intersection towards me."

 <div class="imgcap">
 <img src="/assets/att/attention3.jpg" style="border:none;width:80%;">